 Discover Kalkan on Turkey's Lycian Coast on your holiday

 Kalkan is set in one of Europe's most breath-taking, grand sweeping Mediterranean bays, with the truly majestic Taurus Mountains as a backdrop.
-An exquisite harbour, full of Turkish wooden gulets and small fishing craft, bordered with waterfront restaurants and the beach, is where the beautiful and historic old town area extends back from the sea.
+Kalkan has an exquisite harbour, full of Turkish wooden gulets and small fishing craft, bordered with waterfront restaurants and the beach, it is where the beautiful and historic Kalkan old town area extends back from the sea.

-Formerly an important coastal trading port, Kalkan is now a thriving but still unspoilt resort with the bustling historic Old Quarter being the heart of the town.
-After dusk, its winding streets full of traditional houses, restaurants, small boutiques and local shops with overhanging balconies teem with people as the tantalising aromas of Kalkan's renowned cuisine entice people down to the harbour and surrounding streets.
+Formerly an important coastal trading port, Kalkan is now a thriving but still unspoilt holiday resort with the bustling historic Old Quarter being the heart of the Kalkan town.
+After dusk, Kalkan's winding streets full of traditional houses, restaurants, small boutiques and local shops with overhanging balconies teem with people as the tantalising aromas of Kalkan's renowned cuisine entice people down to the harbour and surrounding streets.

-The Greek Orthodox Church by Kalkan's harbour has been converted into a mosque and is the best example of Greek architecture in Kalkan, but at every turn whitewashed and stone buildings with shuttered windows timber and balconies reveal Kalkan's history.
+Kalkan is an eclectic mix of Greek and old Kalkan architecture, with roof terrace restaurants and lovely views to the sea, Kalkan old town is a place you will want to discover and enjoy.
+The Greek Orthodox Church by Kalkan's harbour has been converted into a mosque and is the best example of Greek architecture in Kalkan, however at every turn you will still find whitewashed and stone buildings with shuttered windows and balconies which reveal Kalkan's history.

-From Kalkan's harbour, many of the beach clubs dotted around the bay are accessed by small colourful boats that provide a complimentary service to transfer guests, and traditional wooden Gulets offer boat trips to the beaches, islands and inlets nearby.
-Water sports, diving and fishing trips are also offered.
+From Kalkan's harbour, many of the beach clubs dotted around the bay are accessed by small colourful boats that provide a often complimentary service to transfer guests staying in Kalkan.
+You will also find traditional wooden Gulets in Kalkan's harbour that offer boat trips to the beaches, islands and inlets nearby.
+Water sports, diving and fishing trips are also offered here in Kalkan.

-By the early 20th century Kalkan had become quite a sizeable village.
-At the turn of the century it had its own custom's house and in 1915 there were reportedly seventeen restaurants, a goldsmith, a shoemaker and several tailors.
-The first local elections were held in 1928 and in 1937 the present elementary school was opened.
+By the early 20th century Kalkan had become quite a sizeable village in Turkey.
+At the turn of the century Kalkan had its own custom's house and in 1915 there were reportedly seventeen restaurants, a goldsmith, a shoemaker and several tailors.
+Kalkan's first local elections were held in 1928 and in 1937 the present elementary school was opened.

 Following World War I, the exchange in population between the new Turkish Republic and Greece took place in 1923 after the Turkish War of Independence.
-Most of the Greek origin people then living in Kalkan left Turkey.
+Most of Kalkan's population that were of Greek origin at the time then left Turkey.
 Some went to the nearby Greek island of Meis, but most were resettled near Athens.
 They were resettled as a community (like most Greek immigrants from Turkey) and named their new town "Kalamaki", after Kalkan's previous name.

-With a climate often compared to that of Southern California you can be guaranteed sun from May to October and beyond.
-Endless warm days can be spent at your private pool, on the town beach, visiting the many beach clubs, enjoying lazy days at sea, learning to sail, scuba dive, water ski - the choices are endless.
-And if the mood takes you there is plenty more to see outside the confines of Kalkan, the 12 mile long sandy Patara Beach in the next bay;-one of the top ten in the world (Sunday Times 2005),'Kaputas'- within 15 minutes of Kalkan and 'Olu Deniz'- 45 minutes away, add to Lycia 's unique historic and scenic appeal to visitors.
+The climate in Kalkan is often compared to that of Southern California as you can be guaranteed sun from May to October and beyond.
+Kalkan's endless warm days can be spent at your private pool, on the town beach, visting the many beach clubs in Kalkan or enjoying lazy days at sea.
+You can also learn to sail, scuba dive and water ski - the choices are endless in Kalkan.